quintenclub/.github/README.md

 # Quinten Club

-An online community for the ones called Quinten
+An online community for those with the name Quinten